pugnusferreus/progriff3/source/_posts/2013-07-03-till-we-meet-again-tony.markdown

 Tony, you are a good man, a good father and a fighter.
 I'll always view you as a fighter that fights the worldly sins.
 No matter how bad this world is, you are always cheerful.
-I'm happy that you're now with our Father in Heaven and you will not be burdened with the worldly bondage anymore.
+I'm happy that you're now with our Father in Heaven and you will not be burdened by the worldly bondage anymore.

 Till we meet again Tony....